MicrosoftDocs/fabric-docs/docs/admin/admin-compliance.md

 # Compliance settings

 Microsoft Fabric security is based on [Power BI security](/power-bi/enterprise/service-admin-power-bi-security).
-Some features are not fully compliant with Microsoft's security requirements.
+Some features aren't fully compliant with Microsoft's security requirements.
 By default, these features are blocked in Microsoft Fabric.
 You can decide whether features that don't fully comply with Microsoft Fabric's security requirements, are turned on in your organization.

 ## Prerequisites

-You'll need to be a [Microsoft Fabric admin](admin-overview.md) with one of these admin roles:
+You need to be a [Microsoft Fabric admin](admin-overview.md) with one of these admin roles:

 * Global admin